Awalan, Mahabaleshwar

 Awalan is a small village located in Mahabaleshwar taluka of Satara district.

-Demograohy
+Demography

 Awlan has total 48 families residing.
 The village has population of 173 of which 85 are males while 88 are females as per Population Census 2011.
 Average Sex Ratio of village is 1035 which is higher than Maharashtra state average of 929.
 Literacy rate of village was 62.89 % compared to 82.34 % of Maharashtra.
 In Awalan Male literacy stands at 80.00 % while female literacy rate was 47.62 %.

 Awalan has substantial population of Schedule Caste.
 Schedule Caste (SC) constitutes 29.48 % of total population in village.
 The village currently doesn't have any Schedule Tribe (ST) population.